Emerging Threats Demand Innovation:

 The Active Rotating Countermeasures (ARC) System represents a simple, inexpensive kinetic close-in defensive system.
-As a “last resort” line of defense the ARC system could complement current and future RF / Directed Energy C-UAV systems.
-An individual-target defensive capability, the ARC system is suitable for mounting on any vehicle.
-The kinetic defensive requirements at very short ranges consist of very quick aiming, barrier overkill, and the ability to address multiple threats simultaneously (from different directions).
+As a “last resort” line of defense, the ARC system could complement current and future RF / Directed Energy C-UAV systems.
+An individual-target defensive capability, the ARC system is suitable for mounting on a range of vehicles.
+The kinetic defensive requirements at short range consist of very quick aiming, barrier overkill, and the ability to address multiple threats simultaneously (from different directions).
 The ARC system fulfills these requirements in a simple architecture.
 The ARC system features a modest energy budget and is designed for reasonable acquisition and maintenance costs.
 The ARC system also offers the flexibility to deploy a variety of countermeasures, and the development potential to keep pace with the evolution of battlefield threats.
-For more information on the ARC system, visit morris-ip.com, or contact us directly:

 Active Rotating Countermeasure (ARC System)